Integer Carath\'eodory results with bounded multiplicity: Special cones with the (ICP)

 \section{Special cones with the (ICP)}

-Utilizing our methods, we collect special instances of well-known simplicial cones which have the (ICP).
-This demonstrates the applicability of our developed theory.
-In fact, it should not be too difficult to obtain more examples using the methods from the earlier chapters.
+Utilizing our methods, we collect special instances of well-known simplicial cones that have the (ICP).
+In fact, it should not be too challenging to obtain more examples using the methods from the earlier chapters.
 We proceed by applying the slightly more abstract statement given in Corollary \ref{cor_three_coset}.
 We will see that the restriction on the number of cosets naturally translates to restrictions on the representation of our following cones.

 The first example is given by $n-1$ standard unit vectors and one additional integral vector $\br$.
 This setting has been studied with respect to the integer Carath\'{e}odory rank and only special instances with the (ICP) are known; see \citep{henkweis02diophantineandintcara} for some of them.
 We assume $\br_n = \Delta$ and that the first $n-1$ coordinates of $\br$ admit at most two different values apart from $0$ and $\Delta - 1$, e.g., $\br = (0,\ldots,0,a,\ldots,a,b,\ldots,b,\Delta - 1,\ldots,\Delta -1,\Delta)^T$ for some $a,b\in\lbrace 1,\ldots,\Delta - 2\rbrace$.